 We found a very cool place where we were able to barbecue and spend the night.
 We visited the most beautiful beaches of Tarifa.

 I’ll tell you everything else here, read on.

 Best things to do in Tarifa Town

-The center of Tarifa is very small, but has a lot of people in summer.
-What’s more, the nights in the center are very lively and crowded and you can even see some famous people in its bars and restaurants.
+The center of Tarifa is tiny but has a lot of people in summer.
+What’s more, the nights in the center are very lively and crowded, and you can even see some famous people in its bars and restaurants.

 Puerta de Jerez (Sherry Gate?)

-Tarifa had four doors in its walls, the Puerta de Jerez is the only one that still stands and is one of the emblematic monuments of the city.
+Tarifa had four doors in its walls, and the Puerta de Jerez is the only one that still stands and is one of the city’s emblematic monuments.